 Photographic evidence exists of D2232 awaiting entry into the scrap yard of G. Cohen, South Bank, Middlesbrough which is fairly conclusive as to its fate.
 This photograph was taken by Martin Brown on 1st March 1969.
 If anyone knows Martin could they please make contact, we would very much like to make contact with him.

-In early 2021 the photograph on the right emerged of D2231 at Derby in January 1969.
-Close examination of this photograph, the one of D2232 at Middlesborough and that taken at Lissone in 1973 further support that the locomotive exported to Italy was D2231 and not D2232.
+Close examination of the top photograph, the one of D2232 at Middlesborough and that taken at Lissone in 1973 further support that the locomotive exported to Italy was D2231 and not D2232.
 Unique distinguishing features are discernable on both the Derby and Lissone pictures which were both taken at a similar angle.
 In particular the position of the OHLE badges and a small deformation to the running plate below the cab-side window.

 Further details of the ex BR locomotives exported to Atillio Rossi can be found 'here'